rails/rails/guides/source/upgrading_ruby_on_rails.md

 This can be turned off per-association with `optional: true`.

-This default will will be automatically configured in new applications.
+This default will be automatically configured in new applications.
 If existing application want to add this feature it will need to be turned on in an initializer.

     config.active_record.belongs_to_required_by_default = true